U-hamza/docker/README.md

 # 6. Run the application
-- From the project root which in this case is flask-redis-app, run docker compose up  --build
+- From the project root which in this case is flask-redis-app, run docker compose up  --build.
-- For more clarity go to the terminal: cd into project root and then run docker compose up --build
+- For further clarity go to the terminal: cd into project root and then run docker compose up --build.

 # 7. Test the application
-- Run the application on your local port and you should see the welcome message
+- Run the application on your local port and you should see the welcome message.
-- Click the visit button to ensure that it goes up with every click or page refresh
+- Click the visit button to ensure that it goes up with every click or page refresh.

 <img width="1224" height="736" alt="Screenshot 2026-04-27 at 19 50 22" src="https://github.com/user-attachments/assets/13b8a1a3-bde0-4987-93a8-2fbe2202fa51" />